jerrydonaldwatson/HDeePC/README.md

 bess_plots.m  -  Run this after running all the files above to see the Example 1 figure.

+sys_dc.mat           - This is the system data (A,B,C,D) file for Example 2.
+Reproduced from https://github.com/4flixt/DeePC_Perspective.

 triple_mass_hdeepc.m - This runs Example 2 for varying numbers of known state / output equations.
 Adjust p_k and n_u to replicate Table I.

 triple_mass_hdeepc.m - This runs Example 2 for a time-varying system.
 Adjust p_k and n_u to replicate Table II.